make-all/tuya-local/custom_components/tuya_local/devices/README.md

 devices until now and may need to be extended for new devices.
 In particular, the light and lock entities have only been used for simple secondary entities, so only basic functionality is implemented.

-### `deprecated`

-*Deprecated, DO NOT USE for new devices.*

-This is used to mark an entity as deprecated.
-This is mainly for older devices that were implemented when only climate devices were supported, but are better represented in HA as fan or humidifier devices.
-This option will be removed in a future release, so do not use it in new devices.
-An entity should be moved to `secondary_entities` before being marked as deprecated, and the preferred device type moved to the `primary_entity`.
-The value of this should indicate what to use instead.

 ### `class`